avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 This blogpost provides an intuitive overview of our paper "**Active Learning on a Budget - Opposite Strategies Suit High and Low Budgets"**.
 [Our paper can be viewed here](https://arxiv.org/abs/2202.02794).

 This work was done in collaboration with [Guy Hacohen](https://www.cs.huji.ac.il/w~guy.hacohen/) and Prof [Daphna Weinshall](https://www.cs.huji.ac.il/~daphna/)

 ## Introduction
 One of the key challenges in supervised deep learning is its reliance on a large number of labeled samples.
-In many practical setups, the annotation process is very expensive, and is the bottleneck in improving performance.
+In many practical setups, the annotation process is  expensive, and is the bottleneck in improving performance.
 For example, in medical imaging analysis the annotations require experts (a radiologist) annotations, whose time is very costly. **Semi-supervised** and **self-supervised** learning attempt to utilize the unlabeled data to improve the model's generalization.

 ## Active Learning
 In active learning, **the model selects the samples to be labeled**.
 In common setups, the model gets a **budget**, which is the number of samples in can send to annotation.
 Classical works in active learning focus on the high budget settings, which is the case when you have already many labeled samples, and with to query even more.
 Active learning methods are usually consist of two principles: